YiTingTsou/wave-data-toolbox/README.md

 - Wave and wind data are downloaded from the CAWCR Wave Hindcast via OPeNDAP
 - The complete dataset is saved to `output/` in both .mat and .csv formats, along with a metadata file in .mat format
 - Probability distribution heatmap and directional wave rose are generated and saved
+- A figure confirms that wave and wind data are loaded close to the target location.

 **Tip:** Load only one month first to verify the selected grid point is close to your target location.